Skip to main content

 The five-day event takes place every year in March at the historic Babylon cinema in the heart of Berlin.

-Thanks to the participation of filmmakers, producers, high-profile jury members, film professionals and artists, as well as the organisation of parallel events, discussions, exhibitions and networking events, the festival has become one of the city's leading film events.
-Special thanks go to our amazing and growing festival audience.
-The German-Greek Cultural Association e.V. organises the festival.
+With the participation of filmmakers, producers, high-profile jury members, film professionals and artists, as well as the organisation of parallel events, discussions, exhibitions and networking events, the festival has become one of the city's leading film events.

-The German-Greek Cultural Association e.V. was founded in April 2015 by German and Greek initiators in Berlin with the aim of supporting and strengthening German-Greek relations through cultural projects such as Hellas Filmbox Berlin (2016-2019), The Greek Film Festival in Berlin (2020-present), The Greek Film Festival Goes Frankfurt, The Greek Film Festival goes Cologne (currently).
+The German-Greek Cultural Association e.V. was founded in April 2015 by German and Greek initiators in Berlin with the aim of supporting and strengthening German-Greek relations through cultural projects such as Hellas Filmbox Berlin (2016-2019), The Greek Film Festival in Berlin (2020 – present), The Greek Film Festival Goes Frankfurt, The Greek Film Festival goes Cologne (currently).

 The initiators of the German-Greek Cultural Association e.V. were the artists Asteris Kutulas and Ina Kutulas.